Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/kings-college-school--11-plus--maths--2014--specimen-paper-e_pr_prpcc.md

 <div class='question_envelope rag_not_found rag_not_found subquestion'>
 <div class='question subquestion'>

-If the king’s digit of a number $= 12$, there are two possible numbers.
+If the king's digit of a number $= 12$, there are two possible numbers.
 What are they?

 </div>
 <div class='questioncodeblock'>
-<pre class='language-latex'><code class='language-latex'>If the king’s digit of a number $= 12$, there are two possible numbers.
+<pre class='language-latex'><code class='language-latex'>If the king's digit of a number $= 12$, there are two possible numbers.
 What are they?
 </code></pre>
 </div>